HelenTu05/ECON-UB-232-Data-Bootcamp-Midterm/README.md

 Box plots confirm that all four tiers share near-identical medians (3.5★) and IQRs, indicating that price explains differences in means but not the full shape of the distribution.
 <img width="1516" height="554" alt="image" src="https://github.com/user-attachments/assets/4f7ae827-5e27-4923-a947-d279520f204c" />

+**Conclusion:** Price tier significantly affects average ratings, but not in the way one might expect.
+The `$$`–`$$$` range represents the optimal value-for-money zone, while both budget and luxury ends underperform — suggesting that **diner expectations, not just food quality, drive the rating.**

 ### Q2 — Review Volume vs. Star Rating